gagahpangeran/osu-wiki/wiki/Welcome/en.md

 *Note: Wiki maintainers will determine and apply this mark prior to merging.*

-Sometimes, translations are added to the wiki without review from other native speakers of the language.
+Sometimes, translations are added to the wiki without review[^long] from other native speakers of the language.
 In this case, the `no_native_review` mark is added to let future translators know that it may need to be checked again.
 This tag must be written as shown below:

 ```yaml
 no_native_review: true